 Transplant Care Coordinator

 Arizona Kidney Disease and Hypertension Center (AKDHC) is one of the nation’s largest groups of physicians specializing in the care of patients with renal disease.
 Since 1976, we have enjoyed the trust of patients and the respect of the community throughout the Phoenix Metropolitan area and across Arizona.
 We are a professional medical association consisting of physicians and other vital support staff.
-We are seeking a Transplant Care Coordinator to join our team.
+We are seeking Patient Care Coordinator, Front Desk to join our team.
 To learn more about us, please visit our website: www.akdhc.com

 Transplant Care Coordinator – AKDHC